zanaptak/IdGenerator/README.md

 ## Adjustable time precision

-The timestamp is based on the number of 100 nanosecond intervals since a fixed epoch date of 2019-09-19, masked to the low 55 bits.
+The timestamp is based on the number of 100 nanosecond intervals (ticks) since a fixed epoch date of 2019-09-19 00:00:00 UTC, masked to the low 55 bits.
 This provides a range of just over 114 years.
 (100 ns * 2<sup>55</sup> = 3602879702 seconds = about 114.17 years)

 Depending on the desired precision, the high 32, 40, or 48 bits of that value are stored at the beginning of the generated id in big-endian order.